 &lt;sup>a Only detected site-related contaminants are presented in the table.

+mg/kg = Milligrams per kilogram.
 NA = Not applicable

 &lt;sup>b Background concentrations are published in the Phase II Remedial Investigation Report for Winklepeck Burning Grounds (USACE 2001b).

 \ = Result exceeds background criteria or no background criteria was available.